Group and School Programs

 a star map and be instructed in its use.

 Other programs are available upon request.
-They can be laboratory exercises or related to special topics, such as why we experience seasons.
+These can be laboratory exercises or related to special topics, such as why we experience seasons.

 Planning Your Trip